What is (Enterprise Resource Planning) ERP? | Brief Guide

 Customer Relationship Management (CRM)

-CRM System works with sales, marketing, and customer support.
+CRM Systems works with sales, marketing, and customer support.
 It allows a business to understand its customers and respond to their needs.

 Human Resources (HR)